 Your favorite cheeses (these were the ones I chose):

 - Stuffed olives

 - Rosemary sprigs

 - Candied pecans

-Layer meats in rows, one on top of the other, except for the uncured abruzzese (The slices of meats are folded in half and each row has a little less the row before to become the shape of a tree).
+ayer meats in rows, one on top of the other, except for the uncured Abruzzese (The slices of meats are folded in half and each row has a little less the row before to become the shape of a tree).

 Outline tree with Rosemary sprigs.

 Cut the brie into the shape of a star (mine turned into a 4 point star) and put at the top of the tree.

 Cut the whiskey cheddar into the shape of a tree trunk and place at the bottom of the tree.

 Add fruits, extra cheese, Fois Gras mousse, and nuts around the tree.